MarcoASB/Interactive_Visualization/README.md

 The current data set incldes data on rates of income, obesity, poverty, etc. by state, based on 2014 ACS 1-year estimates.
 MOE stands for "margin of error."
 [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml),

-### Level 1: D3 Dabbler
+## Description

-You need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+Scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

-Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
-Your scatter plot should ultimately appear like the image at the top of this section.

-* Include state abbreviations in the circles.

-* Create and situate your axes and labels to the left and bottom of the chart.

 * Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.